BlackrockDigital/startbootstrap/_posts/2016-02-06-start-bootstrap-moves-to-mit-licensing.markdown

 category:		News
 description:	"All of the free templates and themes on Start Bootstrap are now licensed under the MIT license..."
 tags:			update

 meta-title:		"Start Bootstrap Moves to MIT Licensing"
+meta-description:	"All of the free templates and themes on Start Bootstrap are now licensed under the MIT license..."

 author:			"David Miller"
 author-slug:	david-miller